 Figure 2: Concrete Semiotic Square

 experience it).
-Doing so allows us to narrow in on how individual knights may experience his various identities within the court and throughout the story: Launcelot, for example, takes part in each entry of the square, thus giving readers different insights into his understanding of his role within the community: that each entry directly ties back to himself conceived as a Medieval individual.
-Galahad has a very different experience with these entries—he never becomes a priest and he actually does see the Grail—so using such a tool to analyze his experiences might suggest that Galahad is not concerned with man as a Medieval individual.
-Indeed, he actively gives up his own soul to be taken into heaven, thus leaving his worldly home (both the environment as well as his own body) behind for the sake of something greater.
+Doing so allows us to narrow in on how individual knights may experience their various identities within the court and throughout the story.
+Launcelot, for example, takes part in each entry of the square, thus giving readers different insights into his understanding of his role within the community: that each entry directly ties back to himself conceived as a medieval individual.
+Galahad has a very different experience with these entries—he never becomes a priest and he actually does see the Grail—so using such a tool to analyze his experiences might suggest that Galahad is not concerned with man as a medieval individual.
+Indeed, he actively gives up his own life to be taken into heaven, thus leaving his worldly home (both the environment as well as his own body) behind for the sake of something greater.
 The examples could continue, but both the more abstract and the more concrete versions of the semiotic square will be useful for the purposes of my paper, so I will draw upon both.

 These comparisons (and especially that between S and ~S) become increasingly important near the end of the story when the Round Table begins its collapse.
 If knighthood, and more specifically, the system of the Round Table, privileges hermetic community over the individual sphere, then the later sections of the story are the culmination of growing tensions experienced due to a lack of individual discovery that is the result of the denial of participation in various groups.
-Because of their failure to experience in navigating conflicting groups, the knights fail to mature into their individual selves, thus compromising the very foundation of the Round Table.
-In contrast, we see the Church as a stable presence throughout the story.
+Because of their failure to have experience in navigating conflicting groups, the knights fail to mature into their individual selves, thus compromising the very foundation of the Round Table.
+In contrast, we see the Church as a stable institution throughout the story.
 Yet perhaps religion is not the only system which successfully combines both the community and the individual.
 In fact, one could easily imagine a version of knighthood that does allow for individual pursuits in conjunction with the requirements of the court.
 That being said, Malory’s description of Arthur’s brand of knighthood does not fit within this category, and religion stands as an alternative system throughout.
 Arthur seems to recognize this, such as when he panics over his knights choosing to embark on the Grail Quest.
 There are relatively few descriptions of Arthur interacting with religion directly; he chooses instead to consult in Merlin’s magic or the authority of other secular rulers.
-I am not suggesting that Arthur needed to incorporate more religion into his rulership in order to be successful; I am saying that the knights’ failure to engage in conflicting groups and thus develop what I am calling Medieval individualism, particularly the knights’ lack of individual emergence in conjunction with the Round Table’s inward-directed focus created an environment that was not sustainable.
+I am not suggesting that Arthur needed to incorporate more religion into his rulership in order to be successful; I am saying that the knights’ failure to engage in conflicting groups and thus develop what I am calling medieval individualism, particularly the knights’ lack of individual emergence in conjunction with the Round Table’s inward-directed focus, created an environment that was not sustainable.